 It has to be engaging and really draw the readers in and keep them reading, it has to be believable, it has to teach the reader something, and lastly it has to be able to be recalled later.

 1. Alas Babylon, by Pat Frank – This book is usually makes it to the number one spot on many lists.
-It’s a story about a small Florida town and its residents struggling to survive after a nuclear bomb is dropped.
+It’s a story about a small Florida town and its residents struggling to survive after a nuclear attack happened.

 2. Lights Out, by Robert Crawford – A story about a man who finds himself away from home when the entire power grid goes down.
 He must find the strength and courage to trek back across the country to be reunited with his family.